ChaitanyaMadhuCM/Complete-Sentiment-Analysis-Suite/README.md

 # Sentiment-Analysis-Choate
 - What is Sentiment Analysis
 - Different Types of Sentiment Analysis
-- Different Methods to Implementat Sentiment Analysis
+- Methods to Implementat Sentiment Analysis